jibe-b/react-native-polar-ble-sdk/README.md

 // polar device's id also appearing in the advertised device name const id = '12345XYZ';

-PolarBleSdk.connectToDevice(id);
+// attempt to connect to device PolarBleSdk.connectToDevice(id);

 // now wait for the 'connectionState' event to be emitted with the right id
 // and a 'connected' state value, then wait for corresponding 'xxxFeatureReady'
 // event to be emitted with the right id before calling
 // PolarBleSdk.startXxxStreaming() to start receiving the data from event
-// 'xxxData' (except for hrData, which is emitted continuously as soon as
+// 'xxxData' (except for hrData, which is emitted continuously by both H10 and
-// the device is connected)
+// OH1 as soon as the device is connected)

 // will work with both H10 and OH1 devices
 PolarBleSdk.startAccStreaming()